zorael/kameloso/README.md

 Ubuntu should [still](http://packages.ubuntu.com/zesty/openssl) be running with the old version.

-In Arch linux and its derivatives, the package name of the old library is [`openssl-1.0`](https://www.archlinux.org/packages/extra/x86_64/openssl-1.0) and it can peacefully live next to the new [`openssl`](https://www.archlinux.org/packages/core/x86_64/openssl).
+In Arch linux and its derivatives, the package name of the old library is [`openssl-1.0`](https://www.archlinux.org/packages/extra/x86_64/openssl-1.0) and it can peacefully live next to the updated [`openssl`](https://www.archlinux.org/packages/core/x86_64/openssl).

 Open `~/.dub/packages/requests-0.4.1/requests/dub.json` in a text editor, and find these lines: